Pupil Premium Strategy

 What is the Pupil Premium?

-The Pupil Premium is additional funding that is provided by the government to schools to help improve the attainment of pupils from low income families and those who are ‘looked-after’ and previously ‘looked after’.
+The Pupil Premium is additional funding that is provided by the government to schools to help improve educational outcomes for students from lower income families and care-experienced children.
 This is because these pupils generally face extra challenges in reaching their potential at school and often do not perform as well as their peers.

 (Adapted from; Gov | Pupil Premium).